 1) Multiple t-tests performed raise a few issues that should be addressed.
 Should the p-value chosen for significance be corrected for multiple comparisons as is commonly done with the Bonferroni correction.
 Because the measures of aerosol deposition are relative to each other, they are not independent of each other.
 If one lobe has a high deposition, another lobe must have a lower deposition.
 I suspect that this non-independence needs to be considered in the statistical analyses.

-Corrected p values are included in the manuscript based on Bonferroni correction.
-All results are still significant at the significance level of 0.05.
+Corrected p values are now included in the manuscript based on Bonferroni correction.
+All results are still significant at the level of 0.05.

 2) I am confused by the description of the apex-to-base distribution analyses.
 The authors state that each near-acini compartment location was determined by its distance to a reference plane that intersects with the carina and is perpendicular to the bisector line between the main bronchi.
 I envision this as a transverse plane (traditional CT slice) that is at the level of the carina.
 Hence a compartment in the cranial lung region might have the same distance as a compartment in the basal lung region.
 The data in figure 5 show compartments with distances of up to 20 mm from the carina.
 This seems to be a large distance for a mouse lung if only being measured from the carina.
 The data in figure 5 appear to be plotted as a function of location along the cranial to caudal direction rather than the distance from the carina.

+The distance was indeed measured from a specific location.
+The location of the reference plane was defined as including the intersection of the centerlines of the trachea and main bronchi, which would be slightly higher than the carina itself.
+In all but 5 mice, the centroid of all near acini compartments were located below the reference plane.
+Compartment located above the reference plane were assigned a negative value.
+We agree that using the term “carina” to define this point was a little loose.
+We have modified the text to better describe the location of the reference plane.

+Regarding the lung size, a distance of up to 20 mm in the cranial to caudal direction is typical for mice of ~25g when lungs are inflated to TLC.
+To illustrate this, we have included below a picture of a lung inflated to a pressure of 25 cm H2O from a 23 g mouse from a study currently ongoing in our lab (see below).
+The picture was taken in front of graph paper (grid spacing = 1 mm) and show that a distance of 20 mm is a reasonable measure at TLC.
+For comparison, the weight of the mice included in the lapdMouse archive is 23 ± 1.7 g.